Skip to main content

 Introduction to assessment opening conditions

 Assessment opening conditions let authors control when learners can access assessed tasks and quizzes.
-These conditions are configured in the course Study plan and available only for courses that use relative dates.
+These conditions are configured in the course Study plan and are available for courses that use relative dates.

 Note: When using relative dates, updating the Study plan and republishing the course will apply changes to opening conditions across all class activations.